User-Centered Design (UCD): How to Design for People, Not Just Pixels

 User Involvement

 One central user-centered design principle involves engaging the end user from start to finish.
-Among other things, this entails researching, seeking opinions from real users and testing prototypes with them.
+This entails researching, seeking opinions from real users, and testing prototypes with them.

 Understanding User Needs

-To get a good user design, designers must empathize with them.
-Understanding their requirements will help you figure out exactly what they expect or prefer before making what you think may be right for them.
+To create a good user design, designers must empathize with users.
+Understanding their requirements will help them figure out exactly what they expect or prefer before making what they think may be right for them.

 Iteration

-UCD is an iterative process whereby design is continuously improved through feedback from users.
-This ensures constant improvement and the realization of a final product that meets consumers' expectations.
+UCD is an iterative process whereby design is continuously improved through user feedback.
+This ensures constant improvement and a final product that meets consumers' expectations.

 Accessibility

-A good UCD should consider people who happen to fall into different categories, such as those with disabilities or limitations.
-Such features must be integrated into the product designed to accommodate all categories of people who would like to use it.
+A good UCD should consider people who fall into different categories, such as those with disabilities or limitations.
+Such features must be integrated into the product designed to accommodate all categories of people who want to use it.

 Consistency

 A seamless and easily usable product requires uniformity in its approach.
-This can be either visual consistency (employing a similar color scheme, typography, etc.) or functional consistency (maintaining identical navigation across different sections of the product).
+This can be either visual consistency (employing a similar color scheme, typography, etc.) or functional consistency (maintaining identical navigation across different product sections).

 Usability